 Once my postdoctoral fellowship was complete, I transitioned to be postdoctoral research fellow in the Department of Psychology at North Carolina State University working with Drs.
 Kelly Lynn Mulvey and Adam Hartstone-Rose and the Socal Development Lab.
 In this position, I investigated the efficacy of informal learning settings (e.g., museums, zoos, and aquariums) in promoting STEM interest and motivation in youth.

-Currently, I am an assistant professor in the Department of Psychology at Western Carolina University.
+I completed one year as an assistant professor at Western Carolina University and I am currently, I am an assistant professor in the Department of Psychology at Cornell University.